 There were two things that I definitely had on my list to pick up - a good stinky cheese, and the perfect basket for shopping and bringing in my own home grown produce from the vegetable patch.
 (Just so you know, you can never have too many baskets. #basketlove is a real thing).
 There’s so much wonderful things on sale it can be overwhelming to choose what looks best.
 Remember to take your own basket or re-usable shopping bag - I only advise you make it a big one.

 If there is one sure-fire way to my husband’s heart, it’s with a chocolate brownie.
 We stood at this stall for about 10 minutes while he ummed and ahhed over which flavour to choose.
 I’m sure he’d have wanted them all but I’m not keen on promoting pre-diabetes so he was only allowed a couple - to share.

 Suffice to say, having stolen a bite - it was well worth the wait for his mind to be made up.

 My personal achilles heel at a Farmer’s Market is cheese.
 Give me all the cheese, please.
 I came home with a Brinkworth Blue and some Mini Baronet.
 Perfect for a Ploughman’s lunch.

-Oh, and I got my basket.
+Oh, and I found a basket.
 It was one of those purchases my husband thinks are totally unnecessary, but when you find THE PERFECT weathered vintage basket, you just have to buy it.
-It's the law.
-He said I could have it (I had to borrow from his wallet - budget blown on cheese you see), but only IF I skipped away from the stall.
-Having no shame, I skipped.
-I'm frightened at the thought of just how far I'll go for a basket. #justtryme

 Opening times are usually 9am - 2pm every Saturday, and further information for the market can be found here on the Fresh N Local website.